Earn a globally recognized credential in a rapidly growing field.

 Ed has Secret clearance from the Government of Canada, holds an Honours BSc in information systems from Athabasca University, an MSc in information systems from Athabasca University, an MBA from York University’s Schulich School of Business, is a Certified Information Systems Security Professional (CISSP) in good standing from 2003, holds a Project Management Professional (PMP) designation, and holds numerous technical and professional certifications with leading technology and cyber security vendors.

-At present, Ed runs the National security practice at OnX Enterprise Solutions, focused on helping mid-market and enterprise customers attain information security program maturity, protecting information assets.
+Currently Ed manages Cytelligence’s cyber security teams assigned to respond to client emergencies, and to deal with a wide range of cyber threats.
+Previously, Ed ran the National security practice at OnX Enterprise Solutions, focused on helping mid-market and enterprise customers attain information security program maturity.

 Jeff Clark, CISSP